firefinancialservices/fire-business-api-openapi/docs/Payment batches/vop.md

 When you create an API application you will now be asked to opt in or opt out of a verification of payee check when you create the application.
 This will then apply to any payments made via the API using those application keys.

-You will need to opt in or opt out whether you create your application on the Fire desktop application or via the Fire Payments API.
+You will be asked to make this selection regardless of whether the application is created through the Fire desktop application or via the Fire Payments API.
+Any existing applications will default to opt out.

 ## Submitting large batches